 - Finally a mark and a point.
 The point is usually the location of the cursor in the event window.
 The “mark” is somewhere else, if it is used.
-It mus be in the same document as “point”.
-Together that can identify a range for a document for some action to happen.
+It must be in the same document as “point”.
+Together they can identify a range for a document for some action to happen.
 Once I work out how select and copy/paste works, the mark might get a more defined meaning.

 Some of these fields may be used as outputs as well as input.
 When a “refresh” function reports that children should be treated as damaged, “extra” reports the specific damage bits.
-I suspect that a “choose other pane” function (use for C-x-4-?? emacs functions) will probably return the chosen pane in “focus”.
+I suspect that a “choose other pane” function (use for C-x-4-??
+Emacs functions) will probably return the chosen pane in “focus”.

 As you can see, this is a fairly restricted set of value, but has some flexibility.
 I really hope that I won’t find the need to extent it too much.